dkundu05/Spring2022/materials/syllabus/syllabus.md

 title: "AGEC 652 - Application of Quantitative Analysis: Mathematical Programming"
 subtitle: Spring 2022 - Tuesdays and Thursdays 9:00--10:15 AM, Rawls Hall 1071
 output:
+  html_document: default
   pdf_document: default
-  html_document: default
 geometry: margin=1in
 fontfamily: palatino
 fontsize: 11pt
 ---

 *This syllabus is subject to change.
 You will be notified of any changes as far in advance as possible.
 Please monitor your Purdue email and Brightspace for updates.
-This version was updated on Jan.
-9, 2022. *
+This version was created on Jan.
+10, 2022. *

 --------------------